Jodge/formula-one-racing/README.md

 # formula-one-racing
-Formula One Racing is a Java web application that displays the table standings for the 2015 Formula One Racing Championship using the Ergast Developer API as data feed
+Formula One Racing is a Java web application that displays the table standings for the 2015 Formula One Drivers using the Ergast Developer API data feed

 A project that is built with Spark Java and FreeMarker as the templating engine